datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 ##### Merge slashes

 If true, $productName$ will merge adjacent slashes for the purpose of route matching and request filtering.
-For example, a request for `//foo///bar` will be matched to a Mapping with prefix `/foo/bar`.
+For example, a request for `//foo///bar` will be matched to an AmbassadorMapping with prefix `/foo/bar`.

 ```yaml
 merge_slashes: true